The Importance of Gastric Hydrochloric Acid

 One clinical indication of insufficient available protein is tissue hydration (tissue edema), which often causes weight fluctuations too rapid to be the result of any other cause.
 Waterlogged victims of hypoproteinemia lose weight rapidly and consistently upon replacement of hydrochloric acid and an improved protein intake.
 (Cottage cheese, raw nuts and raw nut butters, fresh meats, and seafood are good protein sources for the patient with weak digestive powers.)

-We call attention too to the possibility that alkalosis may accompany the achlorhydria and hypoproteinemia, as discussed in Applied Trophology of February 1957, where attention was called to the fact that allergies are usually secondary to alkalosis and disappear as soon as the alkalosis is corrected.
+We call attention too to the possibility that alkalosis may accompany the achlorhydria and hypoproteinemia, as discussed in the February 1957 issue of Applied Trophology, where attention was called to the fact that allergies are usually secondary to alkalosis and disappear as soon as the alkalosis is corrected.
 (Vitamin G complex must be recommended here as an important vitamin synergist to reduce alkalosis, especially the types involving allergy.)

 Slow healing of wounds was also noted as an indication of alkalosis and of acidosis as well.
 Neuritic pains of the migrating type are also almost specific indications of alkalosis.
 Sciatica, for instance, is often relieved in a short time by the use of hydrochloric acid as an aid to digestion.

 Pancreatic incompetence may aggravate a state of hypoproteinemia.
 The pancreatic enzymes are essential to the proper digestion of proteins as well as of carbohydrates.
 Pancreatic preparations and the Cytotrophic Extract of Pancreas [Pancreatrophin PMG] may be important in restoring this function.